Hari ka Dwar – The Gateway to Land of Gods

 Hardwar is considered one of the seven holiest places (Sapta Puri) of Hindus.

-To wash away the sins and to attain Moksha it is suggested to take a ritualistic bathing on the banks of the river Ganges during During the Haridwar Kumbh Mela, millions of pilgrims, devotees, and tourists congregate in Haridwar to perform this itualistic bathing.
+To wash away the sins and to attain Moksha it is suggested to take ritualistic bathing on the banks of the river Ganges.
+During the Haridwar Kumbh Mela, millions of pilgrims, devotees, and tourists congregate in Haridwar to perform this ritualistic bathing.

 Kumbh Mela occurs after rotation of every twelve years and Ardh Kumbh after every six years.
 Haridwar is also one of the four places where Kumbh Mela occurs.

-Haridwar also served as a centre of attraction for learning the arts, science and culture .
+Haridwar also served as a center of attraction for learning the arts, science, and culture.

 It has long been positioned as a great source for its unique Gurukul Vidyalaya system of traditional education along with Ayurvedic medicines and herbal remedies.

 It is also the center of the Kanwar pilgrimage.
 In sacred writings, Haridwar is variously referred to as Gangadwar, Kapilsthan, and Mayapuri.

 It is also known as one of the Char Dham

 Char Dham are the four principle focuses of the journey in Uttarakhand viz, Badrinath, Kedarnath, Gangotri, and Yamunotri.

 In the Garuda Purana, seven cities are said to provide salvation.These 7 cities are: